SparkleNetworks/LinkedInNET/README.md

 Contribute
 ------------

 We are generating code based on a [XML file](DefinitionFile.md).
 This XML file is manually filled to represent the API.
 We worked hard to bring something reliable.
 The API coverage should be implemented by expanding the XML file and enhancing code generation.

-To generate the API code, build the "ServiceDefinition" project in Debug mode, then "Run custom tool" on the `Service.tt` file.
+To generate the API code, build the "ServiceDefinition" project in Debug mode, edit `LinkedInApi.xml`, then use "Run custom tool" on the `Service.tt` file.
 The XML file will be read and most of the code will be updated automagically.

 To alter code generation, search for `CSharpGenerator.cs`.
 Different methods are responsible of generating different parts of C# code (return types, api groups, selectors).